ohpyupi/study.security-plus/access-control.md

 * Attribute-based Access Control
   * An access control using conditions based on attributes such as department, project, and security clearance level
 * Time-of-data Access Control
+* Group-based Access Control
+  * Users are placed in groups and permissions are applied to groups

 ### Trusted OS
 * A trusted OS uses a secured OS kernel that supports mandatory access control (MAC), which applies security centrally to adhere with security policies